-Policy HE-2.1 Encourage Affordable Housing
+Policy HE-2.1 Encourage Affordable Housing with Incentives

-Encourage the construction of new housing that varies sufficiently in cost, design, and tenure to meet the needs of existing and future City residents in all income categories, and the needs of residents with special needs (including the seniors, farmworkers, disabled/developmentally disabled, and homeless).
+Encourage the construction of new housing that varies sufficiently in cost, design, and tenure to meet the needs of existing and future City residents in all income categories, and the needs of residents with special needs (including the seniors, farmworkers, disabled/ developmentally disabled, and homeless).

 Implementing Action HE-2.1.1 - Provide Incentives for Affordable Housing.
-Use a variety of incentives to encourage affordable housing production, including but not limited to density bonuses, deferral or timed payments of development fees or dedications, streamlined permitting, and use of public funds to reduce development costs.
-Prioritize affordable incentives for residential development that includes affordable units for extremely low income households and those with special needs.
+Use a variety of incentives to encourage affordable housing production, including but not limited to density bonuses, deferral or timed payments of development fees or dedications, streamlined permitting, and use of public funds to reduce development costs, such as use of CDBG funds to make infrastructure Prioritize affordable incentives for residential improvements. development that includes affordable units for extremely low income households and those with special needs.